View Document Text

 agents, etc.) may be engaged directly by the client on an as-needed basis.

-Conflicts of interest with the Adviser will be disclosed to the client in the
+Conflicts of interest with the Advisor and/or will be disclosed to the client in

 - 1 -